Ma7eer/JWT-Authentication-Demo/README.md

 - create `index,js`
 - start a server on any port
 - create a `.gitignore` file so we don't push node_modules folder to github

+## STEP 2: build the forms

+- Build the sign up and log in form using `jsx`
+- style the forms using `css-in-js`